GenericMappingTools/gmt/doc/rst/source/gmt.rst

 The **gmt** program can also load custom modules from shared libraries built as specified in the GMT API documentation.
-This way your modules can benefit form the GMT infrastructure and extend GMT in specific ways.
+This way your modules can benefit from the GMT infrastructure and extend GMT in specific ways.

 The Common GMT Options
 ----------------------